kudobuilder/kudo.dev/content/docs/testing/test-environments.md

 By setting `kindNodeCache`, the containerd directories will be mounted into a Docker volume in order to persist the images pulled during a test run across test runs.

+If you want to load images into the built KIND cluster that have not been pushed, set `kindContainers`.
+See [Tips And Tricks](tips.md#loading-built-images-into-kind) for an example.

 It is also possible to provide a custom kind configuration file.
 For example, to override the Kubernetes cluster version, create a kind configuration file called `kind.yaml`:

 ```yaml